dagnall53/ESPMQTTRocnetSound/README.md

 The interface is designed to be used as a Node in a RocRail http://wiki.rocrail.net/doku.php controlled model railway and uses the RocNet (http://wiki.rocrail.net/doku.php?id=rocnet:rocnet-prot-en) protocol with an MQTT interface using the PubSubClient https://github.com/knolleary/pubsubclient.

-The code should compile and set up as a loco with address 3, Rocnode will be dependant on your router.
+The code should compile and set up as a loco with an address initially set by "#define _Force_Loco_Addr 8 ", and an Rocnode that will be dependant on your router (if you use #define _ForceRocnetNodeID_to_subIPL).
 Look at the serial terminal to see how the code is setting istself up!.
 The MQTT stuff will search for a MQTT broker from 192.168.0.3 to 192.168.0.50.
 The code is not set up for passwords, but this could be added.
-This range can be changed in the .ino, (line 141) I use Mosquitto on the same PC that runs Rocrail (note that RocRail will need the MQTT address explicitly in its controller setup).
+This search range can be changed in MQTT:reconnect (MQTT.cpp line 269).

+I use Mosquitto on the same PC that runs Rocrail (note that RocRail will need the MQTT address explicitly in its controller setup).

 The MQTT in this program includes a "debug" message that can be subscribed to to give an indication of what s going on.
 I use it mainly to moonitor/check that nodes are still conneced.

 The code includes ArduinoOTA updating.
 I have compiled, and uploaded over OTA, the code on both ESP8266 4M options (3M SPIFF and 1M SPIFF).
 Obviously with the 3M option, you can have longer or more sound effects.
-The "data" set of sound clips in the git should be able to be compiled in the 1M SPIFFS, <just>.
+The "data" set of sound clips in the Git needs 3M SPIFFS.

 ## Disclaimers and Thanks
 All this code is released under the GPL, and all of it is to be used at your own risk.